puggen1/Semester-Project/README.md

 If you have any questions about the project, or want to contact me, you can do so here:

 [LinkedIn Profile](https://www.linkedin.com/in/bendik-kvam)

+## later changes

+later changes will be shown here if any